Freeholders commend borough on efforts to reduce waste

 The Municipal Recycling Services Improvement Grants stem from the county’s Solid Waste Management Plan, which the freeholders updated in March 2009.
 A major emphasis of the plan was to increase recycling by making it more convenient and visible for local residents and businesses.

 To help meet the goals of new Solid Waste Plan, which is more comprehensive, the freeholders included a program to pass-through some of the county’s recycling grant funds to local communities.

-“Recycling is the best way to add years to the Reclamation Center,” said Freeholder Thomas A. Arnone, also a Planning Board member.
-“Everyone needs to be responsible for recycling in order for it to work.
-These grants are an excellent way to encourage that on the local level.
+“Recycling is the best way to add years to the Reclamation Center,” said Freeholder Thomas A. Arnone, a Planning Board member.
+“Everyone needs to be responsible for recycling on a personal level for it to work.
+That is the best way for people to proactively participate in the process.”